networknext/next/docs/source/next_server_t.rst

 	void next_server_flush( struct next_server_t * server );

-This function blocks for 10 seconds to ensure the server sends all session data to the backend.
+This function blocks for up to 10 seconds to ensure the server sends all session data to the backend.

+All other server calls except *next_server_update* and *next_server_destroy* will be ignored.

-Call this function before calling *next_server_destroy*
+Call this function once before calling *next_server_destroy*.

 **Parameters:**